bgarcia95/kazoo-voicemails-app/README.md

 ### Environment Variables

-You can set your environment variables in a `.env` file for local development
+You can set your environment variables in an `.env` file for local development

 - REACT_APP_SERVER_URL: Your Server URL
-- REACT_APP_CREDENTIALS: Your API Token for Authentication
+- REACT_APP_CREDENTIALS: Your API Token for Authorization
 - ACCOUNT_ID
 - VM_BOX_ID